bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

 authors:
   - My Thao Nguyen
 ---
+## The first encounter

+I've just learned CSS Grid, and loved how it defining a layout so much easier and semantically neater compared to layouts with infinite nested flexboxes.
+I was living in my happy bubble using Grid until one day, I was told we had to support Internet Explorer.  😬 I had not even opened my app in IE, and when I did, literally everything was a broken mess.

+So what do you do when you got to support IE but also want to use Grid?
+Don't worry!

+## Grid + IE

 Grid is fully supported by all browsers except Internet Explorer.
 Well, at least partially. 🤷🏻 Partially because what IE10 and IE11 does support is the older [specification](https://www.w3.org/TR/2011/WD-css3-grid-layout-20110407/) of CSS Grid syntax.
 Thus, some Grid syntax will work fine while newer Grid properties will fail.
-So what do you do when you got to support IE but also want to use Grid?
-No worries..
+There are some tools to help you with this!

 ## Autoprefixer can fix! 💁🏻✨